Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

-Given the wide applicability of the elliptical distribution, it is important to check whether the existing tests for covariance matrices are applicable to the elliptical distribution under the high-dimensional setting.
-Both numerical and theoretical analyses give a negative answer.
+Given the wide applicability of the elliptical distribution, it is important to check whether existing tests for covariance matrices are applicable to the elliptical distribution.
+Both numerical and theoretical analysis give a negative answer.